-Each cluster is automatically given a unique translucent overlay color to represent the cluster when painting the Floorplanner View (see page 50).
+Each cluster is automatically given a unique translucent overlay color to represent the cluster when painting the Floorplanner View (see page 53).
 By default, no cluster overlays are painted in the Floorplanner View.
-Users must choose to enable the cluster overlays they wish to have displayed.
+The cluster overlays must be enabled to be displayed.
 The overlay color for each/all clusters may optionally be altered, but these color choices are not persisted between ACE sessions.